Safest Places to Visit in Mexico

 Move over, Golden Gate Bridge.
 Mexico's version of San Francisco has Mayan ruins, historic forts and beautiful beaches.

-As part of Campeche state, San Francisco de Campeche is one of the safest destinations to travel to in Mexico.
+As part of Campeche state, San Francisco de Campeche is one of the safest cities to travel to in Mexico.
 Locals have a strong sense of community, so they often band together to guard against criminal activity.
 Government officials and police officers have also implemented several initiatives to keep tourists safe.
-For example, law enforcement agencies rely on surveillance cameras and other types of technology to deter criminals and investigate criminal offenses.
+For example, law enforcement agencies rely on surveillance cameras and other types of technology to deter criminals and reduce crime rates.

 We included San Francisco de Campeche on this list for the following reasons: